FAQ - Tulip

 - Low humidity level (RH less than 65 percent).

-- Store chocolate in a place that is not close to other flavorful items or foods.
+- Store chocolate in a place that is not close to other scented items or foods.

-- Chocolate products that have a very sensitive color to light, so they need to get maximum protection.
+- Colored chocolate products are very sensitive to light, so they need maximum protection.

 - Avoid or limit chocolate buildup.